teserakt-io/e4-doc/content/getting-started/go/3-setting-up-clients.md

 draft: false
 ---

-Previously, we've updated our application to integrate E4 library, and protect and unprotect the exchanged messages.
+Previously, we've updated our application to integrate the E4 library, and protect and unprotect the exchanged messages.
 But we could not communicate yet, since the clients didn't hold any keys necessary to encrypt or decrypt the messages.
 We'll fix this now.

 E4 clients can receive commands, meant to update their internal state, like the list of topic keys they can uses.
 So to fix our issue, we'll need to:

-* generate 2 topic keys for /e4demo/alice/messages and /e4demo/bob/messages
+* generate 2 topic keys for /e4demo/alice/messages and /e4demo/bob/messages topics
-* send thoses keys to each clients, on their respective E4 receiving topics
+* send those keys to each clients, on their respective E4 receiving topics

-Once clients have received the keys, Alice will be able to protect message she send, and unprotect messages from Bob, and Bob can protect messages he send, and unprotect Alice's messages.
+Once clients have received the keys, `alice` will be able to protect message she send, and unprotect messages from `bob`.
+Also, `bob` can protect messages he send, and unprotect `alice` messages.

 Let's start by booting up our 2 clients, so they are listening on their topics: